Margaret Anderson Watts

-Margaret Anderson Watts (Anderson; September 3, 1832 – April 30, 1905) was an American social reformer in the temperance movement, writer, and clubwoman.
-She was a deep thinker on the most advanced social and religious topics of her day, and occasionally published her views on woman in her political and civil relations.
-She was the first Kentucky woman who wrote and advocated the equal rights of woman before the law, and who argued for the higher education of woman.
+Margaret Anderson Watts ('; September 3, 1832 – April 30, 1905) was an American social reformer in the temperance movement, writer, and clubwoman.
+She was a deep thinker on the most advanced social and religious topics of her day, and occasionally published her views on women in her political and civil relations.
+She was the first Kentucky woman who wrote and advocated the equal rights of women before the law, and who argued for the higher education of women.
 She served as president of the Woman's Christian Temperance Union (WCTU) of Kentucky, and as the National WCTU's Superintendent of police matrons.

 Early life and education

 Margaret Mills Anderson was born in a country place near Danville, Kentucky, September 3, 1832.
 She was the daughter and sixth child of Hon.
 Simeon H. Anderson, a lawyer and orator, who died while he was a member of the U.S. House of Representatives in Washington, D.C.
 Her brother, William Clayton Anderson, also served as a U.S. Representative from Kentucky.
 Albert G. Talbott was her uncle.
 On the maternal side, she is a granddaughter of Judge William Owsley, who was the fourteenth Governor of Kentucky.
 William was a first cousin to U.S. Representative Bryan Owsley.
 Her ancestors went back to the Rev. John Owsley (1635–1687), who in 1660 was made rector of the Established Church in Glouston, England, in which place he served sixty years.
 His son, Thomas Owsley, came to the Colony of Virginia, in America, in 1694, and settled in Fairfax County, Virginia.
 From his line came Amelia G. Owsley, the mother of Mrs. Watts.
 Both the Owsleys and Andersons were talented, educated people.

 Ample means gave her fine educational advantages, her studies including classical learning and all the events of the era.